renovatebot/renovate/website/docs/configuration-options.md

 ## pipenv

-Add configuration here to change the file pattern for pipenv so that you can use filenames other than Pipfile.
+Add configuration here to change pipenv settings, e.g. to change the file pattern for pipenv so that you can use filenames other than Pipfile.

+Warning: 'pipenv' support is currently in beta, so it is not enabled by default.
+You will need to configure `{ "pipenv": { "enabled": true }}" to enable.

 ## prBodyColumns